-There are a total of 13 countries that still have wild populations of tigers and many of these nations have an interest in tigers and leopards both for their symbolism and in some cases due to the value of their parts.
+At the 2010 International Tiger Conservation Forum a total of 13 “tiger range countries” participated in increasing wild tiger populations.
+Many of these nations have an interest in tigers and leopards both for their symbolism and in some cases due to the value of their parts.
 The trade in tiger skins, bones, and other body parts is particularly strong in several Asian nations where tiger skins and bones are popular.
 However sales to foreign tourists visiting Asia is not uncommon and large skins are highly valued in other markets including some parts of Europe and the Middle East (page 14).

 China’s trade in tiger parts officially ended in 1993 when it was banned by the government.
 However China and other nations continue to have numerous private farms and animal parks which may continue to be supplying tiger parts to restaurants or individuals as they had in the past when these parks acted as commercial suppliers of tiger skins and bones.
 In 1994 a growing popularity in tiger-bone gelatin, called cao, among tiger products sold in the North America suggested that its form made it easier to pass through Customs agencies (page 48) which were unable to detect the contents of the soap-like bar.
 During the 1990s much of the gel identified in Southeast Asian and international markets was produced in Thailand, Laos, Malaysia, Macau (pages 3, 48), and Vietnam (pages 49-50), all tiger range states.
 During this period the authenticity of some of China’s allegedly medicinal tiger products came under scrutiny by the users of folk medicine in many of these same countries (page 48).
 India, Nepal, Russia, Indonesia, China, and Cambodia are also listed as “major supplying markets” (page 3), but are not among a list of major entrepôts, throughout the 1990s.

-In 2014 China publicly stated that trade in tiger skins was being permitted, but tiger bones were still banned.
+In 2014 China publicly stated that trade in tiger skins would be allowed, but tiger bones would remain banned.
 Yet investigations performed over the past several years have shown that tiger parts continue to make their way from Myanmar (Burma) to China in growing numbers and Southeast Asia may be a fast-growing market.
 There were 535 seizures of tiger parts (page 15) by local law enforcement across Asia from January 2000 to April 2010.
 From 2010-2012 there were 61 live tigers seized from Southeast Asian smugglers (page 13).

 In 2007 CITES determined that wild animals should not be farmed as a means of circumventing bans on international or domestic wildlife trade.
 However several nations are known to have tigers and leopards in captivity for commercial farming or tourist attractions in private parks even while wild populations experience high attrition rates due to poaching and capture for farming.
-Thailand had more than 1,100 tigers and leopards in captivity in 2013 (page 3) and China is believed to have more than 5,000 tigers in captivity in 2014.
-Meanwhile Laos is home to small, commercial captive-breeding facilities as well as a vector that live tigers are smuggled through from Southeast Asia to China (page 5).
+Thailand had more than 1,100 tigers and leopards in captivity in 2013 (page 3) and in 2014 China was believed to have more than 5,000 tigers in captivity.
+Meanwhile Laos is home to small, commercial captive-breeding facilities as well as a transit nation for live tigers being smuggled from Southeast Asia to China (page 5).
+China’s “Wildlife Protection Law” may no longer include wording referring to captive-breeding and the medicinal use of wildlife parts, although this is disputed by independent translation, but the English version of the law presently provided by the government keeps the broad terms for the sale, breeding, domestication, and purchase of these animals for “special purposes” with proper approval or authorization.

-Tigers are also kept as exotic pets, used in circuses, or in private zoos throughout the world with roughly 5,000 living in the United States.
+Although an estimated 4,000 tigers survive in the wild today, they have long been kept as exotic pets, used in circuses, or in private zoos throughout the world with roughly 5,000 living in the United States.
+As of 2017, it’s estimated that China has a further 5,000-6,000 tigers in captivity.

 Tiger and leopard skins can be sold as finished skins for home decoration or use in the creation of luxury carpets (page 2).
 Tiger skins can come from either the wild or from captive-breeding farms in Asia.
 In 2013 the Environmental Investigation Agency released a report that specified that within China the “primary consumers have been the business, military and political elite” (page 3).
 Tiger skins are also alleged to be used for purposes of graft in place of exchanging money.